subirkumarparida/Crowd-counting/README.md

 # Model

-The CSRNet model uses Convolutional Neural Networks to map the input image to it's respective density map.
-The model does not make use of any fully connected layers and thus the size of the input image is variable.
-The model architecture is divided into two parts, front-end and back-end.
-The front-end consists of 13 pretrained layers of the VGG16 model (10 Convolution layers and 3 MaxPooling layers).
-The fully connected layers of the VGG16 are not taken.
-The back-end comprises of Dilated Convolution layers.
-The dilation rate at which maximum accuracy was obtained was experimentally found out be 2 as suggested in the CSRNet paper.
+The CSRNet model maps the input image to its density map using Convolutional Neural Networks.
+In this model, no fully connected layers are used, so the input image size can vary.
+A model architecture is broken up into two parts: front-end and back-end.
+The front end consists of 13 pre-trained layers of the VGG16 model (10 Convolution layers and 3 MaxPooling layers).
+The fully connected layers of the VGG16 are not used in CSRNet.
+The back-end comprises Dilated Convolution layers.
+Experimentally, the dilation rate was found to be two, at which maximum accuracy was obtained.

 # Results